Fer-Jg/TownyAdvanced-Spanish/Towny-Permission-Nodes.md

 - towny.outlaw.jailer : Required to cause otlaws killed in your town to be sent to your jail.
 Given to mayors, assistants and sheriffs by default.

 - towny.tax_exempt - Grant this permisison to any rank you do not want to pay taxes. ** ONLY works in TownyPerms **.
 Will not work in external permission plugins.

+- towny.bypass_death_costs - Stops a player from paying the death costs.

 - towny.town.{townname}: